This post may contain affiliate links. Please see our disclosure policy.

 Spaghetti Sauce with Meat (USDA) – This is the USDA’s meat sauce recipe, which only includes 2 ½ pounds of meat in a 9 pint batch.
 It has just enough meat for flavor, but it still pours and spreads like a meatless sauce.
 It’s not what I’d consider a hearty sauce, and if you want a serious meat sauce, choose one of the others below.
 (From the University of Georgia Extension)

-Spaghetti Sauce with Meat (Ball/Bernardin) – This is the Ball Blue Book version that uses 5 pounds meat for 6 pints.
+Spaghetti Sauce with Meat (Ball/Bernardin) – This is the Ball Blue Book version that uses 5 pounds of meat for 6 pints.
 Unlike bolognese sauce, it only adds onion and green pepper, making it less veggie-focused.
 (From the Ball Blue Book of Canning, pg 106)

-Bolognese Sauce – This beefy pasta sauce uses a 5 pounds of ground beef for a 6 pint canner batch, making it more meaty than most.
+Bolognese Sauce – This beefy pasta sauce uses 5 pounds of ground beef for a 6 pint canner batch, making it more meaty than most.
 In classic bolognese style, it also includes diced veggies, making for a hearty meal.
 (From The All New Ball Book of Canning and Preserving, pg.
 296)

 Tomatoes and Celery – Again, this is more of a sauce base or soup base, but it works well if you’re a big fan of celery.
 (From the Bernardin Website)

 Creole Pasta Sauce (Pressure Canning) – Another one from the Ball Blue Book, this one skips the balsamic and has less added heat.
 Without the added acidity from the vinegar, it’s less acidic and needs to be pressure-canned.
 But with less acidity, many people prefer the flavor.
-(From The Ball Blue Book)
+(From the Ball Blue Book)

 Canning Recipe Lists